Zach McKinstry Player Props: Tigers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.88 team ERA that ranks ninth among all league pitching staffs.
+- The Blue Jays' 3.86 team ERA ranks ninth among all MLB pitching staffs.

-- In his last appearance on Sunday, the right-hander went five innings against the Boston Red Sox, allowing two earned runs while surrendering five hits.
+- In his most recent time out on Wednesday, the right-hander went six innings against the Chicago White Sox, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.